0w0Demonic/AquaHotkey/docs/core.md

 A "banana" object would inherit from a "fruit" object that acts as prototype and represents properties and functionality of fruit in general.

-When you create an array in AHK, it first inherits from the *array prototype* that defines behavior for all arrays in general.
-The array prototype itself inherits from the *object prototype* that defines behavior for all object.
-Finally, the object prototype inherits from *any prototype*, which is the base for all values in AHK.
+When you create an array in AHK, it first inherits from the *Array Prototype* that defines behavior for all arrays in general.
+The Array Prototype then inherits from the *Object Prototype* that defines behavior for all object.
+Finally, the Object Prototype inherits from *Any Prototype*, which is the base for all values in AHK.

 You can find these prototype objects in `<SomeClass>.Prototype`, for example `Object.Prototype`.